 #2: Get the exam schedule

 The second step is to work out which exam you want to take, i.e., which year precisely.
 The UPSC CSE is conducted every year.
-Download the IAS exam time table from the links given below and start making a study time table for yourself.
+Download the IAS exam timetable and get the detailed schedule for the civil services examination and start making a study timetable for yourself.

 #3: Are you qualified enough?